 - Monitor and inform WOCNCB certified nurses about legislation, nursing licensure, and regulatory actions that affect or impact the roles of WOCNCB certified nurses and certification.

 - Educate state and federal legislators, regulators, and public about the key role WOCNCB certified nurses' play providing safe, cost effective and expert care, and

 - Empower public policy knowledge and activism among WOCNCB certificants

-Receive email updates from the Public Policy Committee.
+Receive email updates from the Public Policy and Advocacy Committee.

 Legislative priorities the Committee is following include Medicare competitive bidding, the Lymphedema Treatment Act, the Advancing Care for Exceptional Kids Act (ACE Kids Act), the Health Care Common Procedure Coding System (NCPS), impact of legislative changes to the Affordable Care Act, Medicare and Medicaid at the state and federal level.
 The Committee is also exploring working with several coalitions of likeminded organizations such as the Alliance of Wound Care Stakeholders and the Access & Care Coalition.
 The Alliance of Wound Care Stakeholders brings together wound care organizations around “public policy issues that may create barriers to patient access to treatments or care,” while the Access & Care Coalition focuses on issues of access to medical supplies including those for urological and ostomy patients.

 An additional organization is the Professional Certification Coalition which is focused on state legislation that could curtail the use of voluntary certification credentials.
 Legislation was advanced in a number of states last year impacting the use of certification credentials, many of which had unintended consequences on certified individuals.
 The PCC is continuing to monitor the issue nationwide.